Justaus3r/Anfu/README.md

 - Can also encrypt programs along with other files.
 - Portable ,you can either install anfu or either use a portable version.use anytime anywhere.
 - Symmetric encryption.Files are encrypted with high level encryption.
-- Memory checking module for constantly checking system memory and show warnings when system exceeds 85% of memory usage.
+- Memory checking module for constantly checking system memory and show warnings when system exceeds 85% of memory usage.if you don't want this module to run,just change the bool value from 1 to 0.
 - Change font-type from simple font to fancy font(you need to configure your terminal for showing unicode characters).
 - Show tray notification upon encryption and decryption.
 - Mouse support,you can use keyboard as well as mouse for selecting options.